-Jasmine Little concentrates her practice on business litigation.
-She gained substantial litigation experience as an attorney in the U.S. Army Judge Advocate General's (JAG) Corps, including by defending service members accused of military crimes and prosecuting special victims crimes.
+Prior to joining Parker Poe, Jasmine gained substantial litigation experience as an attorney in the U.S. Army Judge Advocate General's (JAG) Corps, including by defending service members accused of military crimes and prosecuting special victims crimes.